Lilacs in NH: Why Fall Cuts Cost You Spring Flowers

 Why Fall Pruning Reduces Blooms

 Lilacs bloom on old wood.
-This means the flower buds for next spring are already formed by late summer on the current season’s growth.
-If you prune in fall, you’re cutting off the very buds that would produce flowers in May.
-The result is a shrub that looks neat but has far fewer blooms—or none at all—the following season.
-Unlike new-wood bloomers such as panicle hydrangeas, lilacs require patience and timing if you want consistent flowers.
+That means the flower buds for next spring are already formed by late summer, sitting on the current season's growth.
+If you prune in fall, you're cutting off the very buds that would have opened into flowers the following May.
+The shrub ends up looking neat and tidy, but with far fewer blooms, or sometimes none at all, the next season.

 The Correct Time to Prune Lilacs